-The Excellence in Early Childhood Scholarship will award up to $10,000* to four new students enrolling in the college’s early childhood academic programs.
+The Excellence in Early Childhood Scholarship will award up to four $20,000 scholarships* to new students interested in enrolling in the college’s early childhood academic programs.
 The scholarships cover a wide variety of programs, specializations, and concentrations in early childhood from the bachelor’s to the doctoral level and reflect the college’s dedication to lifelong learning.

 * Only one scholarship or grant benefit may be applied to tuition.

 Recipients of the Excellence in Early Childhood Scholarship must:

 - Not be currently enrolled in a Walden University program.

 - Have not received another merit-based Walden scholarship.

 - Not be employed by Laureate Inc. or any of its subsidiaries.